-The FDA has approved a new imaging agent that may identify artery-clogging plaque in people at risk for heart attacks and strokes.
-The nanoparticle-based imaging agent was jointly developed at Washington University and the University of California (Santa Barbara), in collaboration with Texas A&M University.
+A new imaging agent that may identify artery-clogging plaque in people at risk for heart attacks and strokes was developed at Washington University and the University of California (Santa Barbara), in collaboration with Texas A&M University.
 MIR professor Pamela Woodard, MD, led the multi-university team effort.

-Three ancient Egyptian mummies from the Saint Louis Art Museum were transported to the medical center in mid-October for CT scans by Mallinckrodt Institute radiologists.
-The aim was to provide the most up-to-date information on the preserved remains using 3D technology.
+Three ancient Egyptian mummies from the Saint Louis Art Museum were transported to the medical center for CT scans by Mallinckrodt Institute radiologists.
 Details are in the latest edition of Focal Spot.